leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: lasik_refractivesurgery-treatment_laser_surgery-cornearefractive_173
 - Who is suitable for Laser corrective surgery/LASIK/LASIK XtraTM/ ReLEx® SMILE?
+- Am I suitable for lasik
+- when should i do lasik
+- which people can do lasik
+- which people are suitable for lasik
 - Who is suitable for Laser corrective surgery/LASIK/LASIK XtraTM/ ReLEx® SMILE?
+- Am I suitable for lasik
+- when should i do lasik
+- which people can do lasik
+- which people are suitable for lasik
 - Who can go for Laser corrective surgery/LASIK/LASIK XtraTM/ ReLEx® SMILE?
 - Can I go for Laser corrective surgery/LASIK/LASIK XtraTM/ ReLEx® SMILE?
 - Am I suitable for Laser corrective surgery/LASIK/LASIK XtraTM/ ReLEx® SMILE?